Brewing beer as a retirement hobby is gaining popularity among the beer drinkers themselves, mostly men.

 To a retiree, this may be the perfect hobby just for you!
 However, remember, the hobby is brewing beer, and not drinking beer.
 Of course you could drink some, but not everything you brewed.
 Well, at least not the day its “done”.
 Proudly share some to your visiting friends.
 Nothing should be better than beer that you brewed yourself.
 And if your brew becomes tastes consistently great, you are in for more surprises.

 As this hobby is increasingly getting popular attention, more drinkers begin to seek the raw taste of home brewed beer.
 A number of hobbyist in this field have even reported that they have started selling some bottled home-brewed beer that they could not consume.
 Like striking gold, this hobby could actually turn out to be a money-maker.
 With this great retirement hobby with a real potential to earn big bucks, you could truly drink to that!

-Believe it or not, there is a Home Brewers Association.
-Here, it's been stated that over 750,000 Americans have started brewing their own beer.
+Home Brewers Association: Over 750,000 Americans have started brewing their own beer.